Norman Misdemeanor Lawyer

 - Misdemeanor convictions are punishable by serious penalties – Unless otherwise allowed by law, anyone convicted of a misdemeanor offense in Oklahoma faces a maximum sentence of up to one year in jail or $500 in fines.
 Courts are able to impose jail sentences, fines, or even both.
 Furthermore, some misdemeanors also have additional consequences, including probation, driver’s license suspensions (DUI), community service, and even the loss of civil rights, such as losing the ability to purchase a firearm.

 - You do not have to plead guilty – Remember, you are innocent until proven guilty, and have every opportunity to challenge the government’s case against you.
 If you decide to plead guilty without an attorney by your side, you have no defense against conviction, which may result in the maximum penalties being held against you.
 With a lawyer, on the other hand, he or she can pursue defense strategies to either reduce your charges, reduce the penalties against you, or even get your entire case dismissed.

 - Public defenders can only do so much – If you decide not to hire an attorney, you can opt to work with a public defender.
 However, public defenders often have a huge caseload and are underfunded, which means they do not have the time or resources to develop an effective and personalized defense for your case.

-For more information, contact us and request a free meeting today.
+For more information, contact our Norman misdemeanor lawyers and request a free meeting today.